bwagenseller/bwagenseller.github.io/learn_to_code/android/react_native/react_native_basics.md

 curl -fsSL https://deb.nodesource.com/setup_lts.x | sudo -E bash -
 apt-get install -y nodejs
 ```

+> According to [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04), you can simply run `apt install nodejs` and then `apt install npm` if yo udo not care about getting an older version of node.js _or_ npm - that said, if you want a more modern version of either, use the curl command given.

 8\.
 Upgrade `npm`
    * The version of `npm` installed by node.js is probably very old, so upgrade it.